-We are providing an option for breakfast and lunch available to students at three pick up sites and distributed at more than 20 locations throughout the district on our largest volume bus routes.
+Even though summer is here, we are making breakfast and lunch available to students at three pick up sites and distributed at more than 20 locations throughout the district on our largest volume bus routes.
 We are providing meals at no cost to all children 18 and under.
 We do not require student identification.

 - Brimhall Elementary, 1744 County Road B West, Roseville, MN 55113